Aliaksandra Sasnovich vs. Beatriz Haddad Maia: Prediction and Match Betting Odds | WTA Hong Kong, Hong Kong Women Singles 2023

 Aliaksandra Sasnovich vs. Beatriz Haddad Maia Trends and Insights

-- Sasnovich has played 23.7 games per match in her 29 matches on hard courts over the past year.

-- In her 47 matches in the past year across all court surfaces, Haddad Maia is averaging 23.8 games per match and winning 51.6% of those games.
+- In her 47 matches in the past 12 months across all court types, Haddad Maia is averaging 23.8 games per match and winning 51.6% of those games.

-- Through 26 matches on hard courts in the past 12 months, Haddad Maia has averaged 25.6 games per match and 10.1 games per set, winning 49.9% of those games.
+- Haddad Maia has averaged 25.6 games per match and 10.1 games per set in 26 matches on hard courts in the past 12 months, winning 49.9% of those games.

-- Dating back to 2015, Sasnovich and Haddad Maia have not matched up on the court.
+- This is the first time that Sasnovich and Haddad Maia have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.